 Tabo is a small town living peacefully in the lap of lovely Spiti valley.
 Situated on the banks of Spiti River Tabo is surrounded by the Leo Pargul peak in the east and Manirang in the west.
-What makes Tabo famous is its 1000+-year-old monastery and the amazing heritage hidden inside its mud wrapped complex.
+What makes it famous is its 1000+-year-old Tabo Monastery and the amazing heritage hidden inside its mud wrapped complex.
 Treasures at Tabo Monastery include wall murals, Thangkha paintings, manuscripts, stucco sculptures and an architecture that is unique.

-We reached Tabo around lunchtime with an intention to spend a couple of hours at Monastery.
+We reached the town around lunchtime with an intention to spend a couple of hours at Monastery.
 And then move on to Kaza that was to be our next stop.
 As we sat down for lunch, Mr. Rajinder Bodh of Dewachen Retreat told us about the caves.
-And the rock carvings and in an instant, we decided to spend the day at Tabo and explore its heritage.
+And the rock carvings and in an instant, we decided to spend the day here and explore its heritage.
 It turned out to be a treasure in the true sense of the word.

 Tabo Monastery or Chos-Khor Gompa